Bankers Factoring DIP Financing

 DIP Financing Lender for Small Business

 For many distressed companies, there is hope for new financing.
 Using the United States Bankruptcy Courts, they can file for Chapter 11 bankruptcy protection.
 This will allow them to take advantage of Debtor-in-Possession (DIP) financing to help them reverse course, give them restructuring support, and return to profitability.
+You can utilize alternative lenders as part of the reorganization process, like Bankers Factoring.

 Debtor in Possession (DIP) Factoring as a Distressed Solution